Keyboard shortcuts

 1. One port trigger "rayhunter-root" to launch the telnet shell.
 This is only needed for installation, and can be removed after upgrade.
 You can reinstall it using ./installer util tplink-start-telnet.

-2. One port trigger "rayhunter-daemon" to auto-start rayhunter on boot.
-If you remove this, rayhunter will have to be started manually from shell.
+2. One port trigger "rayhunter-daemon" to auto-start Rayhunter on boot.
+If you remove this, Rayhunter will have to be started manually from shell.

 For more information on the device and instructions on how to install Rayhunter without an installer (i.e. manually), please see rayhunter-tplink-m7350